MikeMaximus/gbm/GBM/readme.txt

 Disclaimer:

-Version 1.1.0 makes fundamental changes to how GBM works with game configurations and backup data.
-Please read the changes below carefully.
+Version 1.1.0 makes fundamental changes to how GBM works with game configurations and backup data, in addition to many other changes.
+Please read the changes below carefully before upgrading.

-I've done my best to make sure the upgrade process is seamless and allows everyone to continue using their existing data and configurations.
+I've done my best to make sure the upgrade process allows everyone to continue using their existing data and configurations.

 All Platforms: